= Top southern state

 Note: NAEP geographic definitions are based on the National Center for Education Statistics local classifications detailed here.

-Female students were more likely to score at or above proficient on the NAEP 8th grade math assessment than male students: 38% versus 35%.
+Male students were more likely to score at or above proficient on the NAEP 8th grade math assessment (34%) compared to female students (28%).

-Asian (70%) students were the most likely to score at or above proficient on the NAEP 8th grade math assessment followed by white students (47%).
-These were the only two student groups to exceed the statewide goal.
-Multiracial (38%), Hispanic (26%), black (19%), and American Indian (16%) students fell below the statewide goal for proficiency on the NAEP 8th grade math exam.
+Asian students (67%) were the most likely to score at or above proficient on the NAEP 8th grade math assessment followed by White students (45%).
+Asian and White students were the only racial or ethnic groups to exceed the statewide goal of 42%.
+Multiracial students (27%), Hispanic and American Indian students (both at 19%), and Black students (10%) were well below the statewide goal for proficiency on the NAEP 8th grade math exam.

-Students who are economically disadvantaged—meaning they received of free or reduced price lunch—were less likely to score at or above proficient than not economically disadvantaged students.
-Nearly half of not economically disadvantaged students scored at or above proficient on the NAEP 8th grade math exam (49%), more than double the share of economically disadvantaged students (20%).
+Students who were economically disadvantaged—meaning they received free or reduced price lunch—were less likely to score at or above proficient compared to their more affluent peers.
+Almost half (47%) of students who were not economically disadvantaged scored at or above proficient on the NAEP 8th grade math exam, almost three times the 17% of economically disadvantaged students who reached the same benchmark.

 Eighth grade math assessment scores for all states were obtained from the NAEP Data Explorer .